firojalam/COVID-19-tweets-for-check-worthiness/README.md

 * [English](https://micromappers.qcri.org/project/covid19-tweet-labelling/)
 * [Arabic](https://micromappers.qcri.org/project/covid19-tweet-labelling/)

+An example of annotation page is as follows:
 ![Example](etc/screenshot_example.png?raw=true "Annotation example")

 ## Questions with the Associated Labels
-Below are the list of the questions and labels.
+Below is the list of the questions and labels.

 **1. Does the tweet contain a verifiable factual claim?** <br/>
 *Labels:*